 Every state has legal time limits for filing a claim in court, known as the statute of limitations.
-In Florida, the statute of limitations for personal injury claims is four years from the date of the accident.
+In Florida, the statute of limitations for personal injury claims is two years from the date of the accident.
 Missing this deadline means that the court will not hear your case, nor will you recover any compensation for your injuries.

 Recover the Insurance Benefits that Are Rightfully Yours

 When the insurance company stalls, disputes, or denies a PIP claim, our team takes them on.
 If you have accepted an assignment of a patient’s PIP benefits and those benefits have been denied, let us help.
 At GED Lawyers, our skilled Personal Injury Protection attorneys fight for the insurance benefits that are rightfully yours.

 We specialize in handling PIP claims and have in-depth knowledge of Florida PIP laws, staying current on any changes in Florida’s insurance laws.
 If you are a medical professional whose patient is being denied PIP benefits, we can help.
 Call us today!